 The bitstream partition nesting SEI message provides a mechanism to associate SEI messages with a bitstream partition of a layer set.

 When present, this SEI message shall be contained within a scalable nesting SEI message.
 When this SEI message is contained in a scalable nesting SEI message, it shall be the only nested SEI message.
-In the scalable nesting SEI message containing this SEI message bitstream_subset_flag shall be equal to 1, nesting_op_flag shall be equal to 1, default_op_flag shall be equal to 0 and nesting_num_ops_minus1 shall be equal to 0.
+In the scalable nesting SEI message containing this SEI message bitstream_subset_flag shall be equal to 1, nesting_op_flag shall be equal to 1, default_op_flag shall be equal to 0, nesting_num_ops_minus1 shall be equal to 0 and nesting_op_idx[ 0 ] shall not be equal to 0.
 The nuh_layer_id of the SEI NAL unit shall be equal to the highest value within the list nestingLayerIdList[ 0 ].

 A bitstream partition nesting SEI message contains one or more SEI messages.